 You've brought them to parties in the past, but then spent most of your time keeping an eye on them.
 You've stayed home with them for a quiet celebration -- which is fun -- but this year you want to do something a bit more exciting.
 And you deserve a night out.
-So pick up a noise maker and a champagne glass and get ready: this year you're hiring a babysitter!
+So pick up a noise maker and a champagne glass and get ready: This year, you're hiring a babysitter!

-When Should I Book a Sitter?
+- When Should I Book a New Year's Eve Babysitter?

-The short answer: now.
+The short answer: Now.

-Most people wait until mid- to late-December, which can leave you scrambling.
-In fact, last year 55 percent of the New Year's Eve jobs on Care.com were posted less than a week before the holiday.
-Once you've decided to spend the night out, start looking for a reliable caregiver.
-You want to book someone as early as possible.
+Trust us: You're not crazy if you start looking as early as September or October.
+Most people wait until mid- to late December; in fact, in 2016, 82 percent of all New Year's Eve babysitting jobs on Care.com were posted less than a week before the holiday, on average.
+This means that once you've decided to spend the night out, start looking for a reliable babysitter ASAP so that you can book someone as early as possible.

-Where Should I Look for a Sitter?
+- Where Should I Look for a Sitter?

-Start with the people around you.
-If you have a regular nanny or babysitter, ask her if she'd be willing to give up her New Year's Eve.
-If she already has plans, ask a family member or friend.
+Another option could be to ask a relative or friend for babysitting help.
 Spread the word through your and your partner's networks that you're looking for someone.
-Perhaps your sister, cousin or book club buddy is staying home with her own kids and can host a slumber party.
+Perhaps your sister, cousin, or book club buddy is staying home with their kids and can host a slumber party.
 Offer to reciprocate and take the entire crew next year as a thank you.

-How Much Should I Pay My Sitter?
+- How Much Should I Pay My Sitter?

 - Should I Have a Backup?

-Is it Too Late to Find a New Year's Eve Sitter?
+- Is It Too Late to Find a New Year's Eve Sitter?

 If it's December 30th and you haven't been able to find a sitter, don't worry.
 Call your list of usual babysitters again or post a last-minute job on Care.com to see if anyone is available.
 People's plans do change and you may luck out.
 (Just make sure you screen a new sitter carefully.)
 If that doesn't work, you'll just have to get creative.